TimothyYW/Rainbow-six-siege-lore/README.md

 ### Lighthouse devtool:

-The lighthouse devtool ensure the website`s level of performance, accessabllity, best practice, and SEO.
-The score of the website can be seen below:
+The Lighthouse devtool measures the website's level of performance, accessibility, best practices, and SEO.
+The scores can be seen below:

 ![Lighthouse devtool result](assets/screenshots/lighthouse-result.png)

 ### Wave

-The wave evaluation tool to ensure that there are no color contrasts, as can be seen in the result below:
+The Wave evaluation tool is used to check for color contrast issues, as can be seen in the result below:

 ![Wave color contrast result](assets/screenshots/screenshot-color-contrast.jpg)